AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-06-0.md

 - Lack of APIs or events to capture attribute addition to an element or insertion of a new element.
 (15351)
 - Inability to add `<data>` tag within `<ol>` tag in the Web Editor.
 (15161)
 - When Unified Shell is enabled, the **Version Label Management** dialog box incorrectly displays **Main Content** for versions without labels.
 (15039)
-- The **Content Properties** panel loads slowly, particularly with a delay of three seconds on workday files.
+- The **File Properties** panel loads slowly, particularly with a delay of three seconds on workday files.
 (14958)
 - The UI becomes stuck due to the  `element_placeholder.ts` component.
 (14957)
 - Pressing the **Enter** key in a table cell within the text does not split the paragraph as expected.
 (14251)
 - The Experience Manager DITA Guide fails to trigger the **Save** function after using the auto-indent feature.
 (16482)